yukonta/EasyStyle/README.md

 3) Change the current catalog to EasyStyle
 4) Run main.py

-5) Find in Telegram the channel EasyStyle
+5) Find in Telegram the Telegram-bot EasyStyle
-6) Input the command /start
+6) Send the command /start to the Telegram-bot
 7) Follow the instructions in the dialog